mesquitamv/nameko-devex/epinio/README.md

 # Run an App using Epinio

-In this example we'll deploy a simple application called *clipboard-backend* using Epinio to interface app with Kubernetes cluster
+In this lab we'll deploy a simple application called [clipboard-backend](https://github.com/mesquitamv/clipboard-backend) using Epinio to interface app with Kubernetes cluster.

 ## Prerequisites